Skip navigation

 Recent publications:

-Watching Game of Thrones - an examination of audience responses to the HBO series to be published by Manchester University Press and co-authored with Martin Barker and Feona Attwood.
+Watching Game of Thrones - an examination of audience responses to the HBO series co-authored with Martin Barker and Feona Attwood and published by Manchester University Press.

 I am a founding co-editor of the Routledge journal Porn Studies, a member of the editorial boards of the Journal of Gender Studies, of Sexualities, of Cine-Excess and of Participations

-I am co-investigator with Professor John Mercer, Birmingham City University (PI) on the Masculinity, Sex and Popular Culture research network funded by the Arts and Humanities Research Council (AHRC).
-The network connects academics, early career researchers and students as well as experts and commentators from outside of academia.
-Together we will explore the issues and debates around contemporary masculinity, sex and sexuality in order to set an ambitious agenda for subsequent research.
-You can see what the network is up to at our website https://mascnet.org/
+Between 2019 and 2022, I was co-investigator with Professor John Mercer, Birmingham City University (PI) on the Masculinity, Sex and Popular Culture research network funded by the Arts and Humanities Research Council (AHRC).
+The network connected academics, early career researchers and students as well as experts and commentators from outside of academia.
+Together we explored the issues and debates around contemporary masculinity, sex and sexuality in order to set an ambitious agenda for subsequent research.
+You can see what the network achieved at our website https://mascnet.org/

 • Please visit the Pure Research Information Portal for further information